Bea1005/Hands-on-Activity-1-REST-API-Development_BeaSoleta3E/README.md

 Submission Checklist & README.md
 Update your README.md with the following questions to prove your
 understanding:
-1. [ ] Code runs via npm run dev with no errors.
+1. [✓] Code runs via npm run dev with no errors.
-2. [ ] Registration and Login endpoints are functional.
+2. [✓] Registration and Login endpoints are functional.
 ![alt text](image-7.png)
-3. [ ] Middleware correctly blocks unauthorized users.
+3. [✓] Middleware correctly blocks unauthorized users.
-4. [ ] GitHub Repo link submitted.
+4. [✓] GitHub Repo link submitted.
-5. [ ] README.md updated with the following answers:
+5. [✓] README.md updated with the following answers:
 README.md Questions:
 1. Authentication vs Authorization: o What is the difference between Authentication and Authorization in our code? o Answer:
+- Authentication verifies the identity of a user (e.g., checking if their login credentials are valid).
+- Authorization determines what resources or actions that authenticated user is allowed to access in the system.
 2. Security (bcrypt):
 o Why did we use bcryptjs instead of saving passwords as plain text in MongoDB? o Answer:
+  - We use bcryptjs to hash passwords before storing them in MongoDB, ensuring that even if the database is compromised, attackers cannot read plain-text passwords.
+Hashing adds a layer of security by making passwords computationally expensive to reverse.

 3. JWT Structure:
 o What does the protect middleware do when it receives a JWT from the client? o Answer:
+-The protect middleware validates the JWT sent by the client, ensuring it is authentic and not expired.
+If valid, it decodes the token to extract the user’s ID and attaches the user object to the request, granting access to protected routes.